Biological volume EM with focused Ga ion beam depends on formation of radiation-resistant Ga-rich layer at block face

 Abstract

-Volume electron microscopy (vEM) enables biologists to visualize nanoscale 3D ultrastructure of entire eukaryotic cells and tissues prepared by heavy atom staining and plastic embedding.
-The highest resolution vEM technique is focused ion-beam scanning electron microscopy (FIB-SEM), which provides nearly isotropic (~5-10 nm) spatial resolution at fluences of > 10,000 e /nm 2 .
-However, it is not clear how such high resolution is achievable because serial block-face (SBF) SEM, which incorporates an in-situ ultramicrotome instead of a Ga + FIB beam, results in radiation-induced collapse of similar specimen blocks at fluences of only ~20 e /nm 2 .
-Moreover, the z-resolution (perpendicular to block-face) in FIB-SEM is substantially better than predicted by Monte Carlo modeling of SBF-SEM samples.
-Here, we show that FIB-SEM implants a thin highly concentrated layer of Ga + ions at the block surface, which greatly reduces the effect of beam-damage, reduces the depth from which backscattered electrons are detected, and prevents specimen charging and collapse.
+Volume electron microscopy (vEM) enables biologists to visualize nanoscale 3D ultrastructure of entire eukaryotic cells and tissues processed by heavy atom staining and plastic embedding.
+The vEM technique with the highest resolution is focused ion-beam scanning electron microscopy (FIB-SEM), which provides nearly isotropic (∼5-10 nm) spatial resolution at fluences up to 10,000 e - /nm 2 .
+However, it is still not understood how such resolution is achievable, because serial block-face (SBF) SEM, which incorporates an in-situ ultramicrotome instead of a Ga + FIB beam, results in radiation-induced collapse of similar specimen blocks at fluences of only ∼20 e - /nm 2 .
+Here, we show that FIB-SEM implants a thin concentrated layer of Ga + ions, which greatly reduces electron beam-damage, reduces the depth from which backscattered electrons are detected, and prevents specimen charging and collapse.
+Furthermore, we show that the z-resolution (perpendicular to block-face) in FIB-SEM is substantially higher than predicted by Monte Carlo modeling of the backscattered signal when Ga implantation is not included.

 Article activity feed